fmariv/fmariv/README.md

 I'm a environmental scientist who loves maps and typing code, and I'm lucky enough to have converted both passions into my job.
 In my free time I like to hike, read books, play videogames and be a foodie, not necessarily in that order.

 ## :wrench: Technologies & tools
-I am passionate about continuously learning in the field of Geoinformation.
-I am especially interested in DevOps technologies, although my main interest at this time is the development and implementation of vector tiles standards.
+I'm passionate about continuously learning in the field of Geoinformation.
+I am especially interested in DevOps technologies and CI/CD, although my main interest at this time is the development and implementation of vector tiles standards.

+## 💻 How I code?
+When I have to dive into the code, I like to follow some development practices to have my code working and validated.
+* I develop my code locally in virtualized environments, using [Docker](https://www.docker.com/) containers.
+* I've recently started to follow the **Test Driven Development** (TDD) philosophy, first thinking and implementing the tests.
+* **CI/CD (Continuous Integration / Continuous Development)**, I love to automate things.

 ## 📚 Talks